aoyingxue/datawilltell/content/post/202405_rag-flags-in-project-gantt-and-budget-availability-control-avc-check-in-project-management/index.md

 | [0, 2]       | G    |
 | [-2, 0)      | A    |
 | [-4, -2)     | R    |

-## What's Budget AVC Check?

-Before understanding budget AVC, we have to talk about budget consumption.
-According to SAP Learning, in public sector organizations, no business activity which leads to a future payment can be posted/approved without an available budget.
-As soon as governments foresee future payments as a result of an operative commitment document, they need to reserve their budget.
-This reservation of the budget needs to be documented through a financial budget consumption document, which is controlled by **active availability checking**.
-And this mechanism is referred to in this document as **commitment updating**.

-In certain cases, including my current project, a commitment document is not available, so the actual document is directly consuming the budget.
-In both cases (with and without a reference to a predecessor commitment document) this is referred to as **actual updating**.
-Commitment and actual postings together form the **budget consumption**.

-### Data Structure

-To simplify the analysis given the data at hand, I preprocess the data into categories below:

-- Plan Category
-  - Budget
-  - Actual
-- Budget Consumption Type
-  - Expense
-  - Costs of goods
-  - Labor costs
-- Budget Consumption Milestone
-- Cost Center (a.k.a., project number/name)
-- Amount

-### Budget Overview

-- Consumable Expense Amount
-- Consumed Expense Amount
-- Available Expense Amount

-### Tolerance Limits and Budget Usage Rate

-We need to act long before even there's only a clue of exceeding budget. **Tolerance Limits** are set for defining what actions are to be taken when a budget usage rate is reached.
-A warning or error message can be triggered if the defined tolerance limit is exceeded.
-Because PMO doesn't set tolerance limits, it's a good idea to set up a series of tolerance parameters for them to adjust as they want.

 ## Summary